JarKz/dotfiles/config/nvim/README.md

 The main code/text editor that I mostly use.

 It's my final neovim configuration and I don't want to change anymore.
-Of course, I can change if one or more plugins breaks or will be deprecateds (i.e. fixing after updating).
+Of course, I can change if one or more plugins breaks or will be deprecateds (i.e. I'm fixing after updating).

 ## Structure